-Dr. Margaret Liu has served as Chief of Cornea since 2013.
+Dr. Margaret Liu served as Chief of Cornea from 2013 to 2022.
 She received her MD at the SUNY Downstate College of Medicine where she also completed her residency in Ophthalmology, going on to a fellowship in Cornea, External Disease and Refractive Surgery at the Wilmer Eye Institute at Johns Hopkins.
 During Liu’s tenure, the Cornea section has incorporated several new procedures and techniques with residents as first or assistant surgeon including Boston Type 1 Keratoprosthesis, ultra-thin DSAEK, DMEK, flanged intrascleral fixated IOL, and ICL (implantable collamer lenses) surgery.
 Liu also improved access to corneal cross-linking for Lions patients with her practice, bringing an Avedro link to the Eye Institute.

-Mark Mandel was named Co-chief of Cornea in 2020.
+Mark Mandel was named chief of Cornea in 2022.
 He received his MD from the UCLA School of Medicine, completed his residency at CPMC and a corneal transplant fellowship at the University of Iowa.

 A number of alums have been active volunteers for the Cornea faculty including, Drs.
 Rich Abbott, David Demartini, Mathew Denny, Bernd Kutzscher, Mark Mandel, Lee Schwartz, Ivan Schwab, Andy Sorenson, and Mike Turan.
 The volunteer faculty was further expanded with the addition of Dr. Jay Bansal who introduced SMILE to the residents, as well as Drs.
 Michael Saidel, Mira Lim, and Enoch Nam.
 More recently, we welcomed Tayyeba Ali,and Elizabeth Shen to our clinical cornea faculty.
 Our didactic faculty broadened via a web-based format to include alums Vincent Ray, Ken Downes, Michael Clamp and Adrian Dokey.
 We also welcomed Helena Cheng, OD to broaden the contact lens education in the Lions Clinic.
 In collaboration with Andy Sorenson, we re-established the resident rotation at UC Berkeley during their cornea rotation.